Qatqata/lucky_tag_lane_follower/README.md

 ##  Configuration Notes

 - The camera calibration matrix and distortion coefficients need to be replaced with your own robot's calibration values.
+- add the name of your robot to the topics
 - We used the default tag size: `0.065 m` (6.5 cm).